yhao3/excel-gen4j/README.md

-# Excel Pro
+# Excelgen4j (Excel Generator for Java)

 ## Introduction

 Simply define the Excel template using CSV format, and Excel Pro can quickly generate Excel files.
-Excel Pro is a Java SDK for exporting Excel files, built on top of [Apache POI](https://poi.apache.org/) and [OpenCSV](https://opencsv.sourceforge.net/).
-With Excel Pro, you can easily generate Excel files by defining the Excel template using CSV format.
+Excelgen4j is a Java SDK for exporting Excel files, built on top of [Apache POI](https://poi.apache.org/) and [OpenCSV](https://opencsv.sourceforge.net/).
+With Excelgen4j, you can easily generate Excel files by defining the Excel template using CSV format.

 ## Syntax